AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :guilabel:`Show categories` can be unset if you just want to display a flat list of all the actions.

-* All menus in GPS are themselves bound to actions.
+* All menus in GNAT Studio are themselves bound to actions.
 In general, it is better to associate a key shortcut to the action itself, as opposed to the menu.
-  For this reason, GPS by default does not list all the menus in the keyboard shortcuts editor.
-However, historically, GPS used to show all menus there and you can get this behavior back by enabling the :guilabel:`Show all menus` configuration.
+  For this reason, GNAT Studio by default does not list all the menus in the keyboard shortcuts editor.
+However, historically, GNAT Studio used to show all menus there and you can get this behavior back by enabling the :guilabel:`Show all menus` configuration.

-When you select an action, GPS will display its documentation in the bottom part of the editor.
-This documentation also includes a pointer to the python file that defines the action (or whether it is built-in in GPS), as well as the list of menus that will execute this action when selected.
+When you select an action, GNAT Studio will display its documentation in the bottom part of the editor.
+This documentation also includes a pointer to the python file that defines the action (or whether it is built-in in GNAT Studio), as well as the list of menus that will execute this action when selected.

 Finally, the editor includes a set of buttons on its right side, which are grouped into two logical sets:

 * The top three buttons allow you to control `Key themes`.
-These are sets of keyboard shortcuts that are either provided as part of GPS (for instance GPS provides an :index:`Emacs key theme` which attempts to emulate some of the Emacs key bindings) or created by the user.
+These are sets of keyboard shortcuts that are either provided as part of GNAT Studio (for instance GNAT Studio provides an :index:`Emacs key theme` which attempts to emulate some of the Emacs key bindings) or created by the user.

   The first box lists all known themes, and lets you alternate between them